saradindusengupta/transformers_for_time-series/README.md

 ├── README.md                # The main readme for the project
 ├── requirements.txt         # List of requirements for the project
-├── requirements-test.txt    # List of requirements for testing and development ├── pyproject.toml           # The file for installing and packaging the project └── tests                    # Unit tests for the project (add mote tests files here)
+├── requirements-test.txt    # List of requirements for testing and development └── tests                    # Unit tests for the project (add mote tests files here)
     ├── data                 # Data and fixtures for pytest ├── __init__.py          # This tells Python that this is a test package